Barclay E. Berdan

 McWhorter earned his Bachelor of Business Administration in accounting from Texas Wesleyan University and is a licensed certified public accountant in the State of Texas.
 He is a certified health care financial professional and fellow of the Healthcare Financial Management Association.

 Outside of Texas Health, McWhorter has chaired the health care education committee for the Texas Society of CPAs, served a three-year term on the United Way of Tarrant County board, and is on the Executive Board of the Boy Scouts of America, Circle 10 Council.
 He also recently joined the board and audit committee of his alma mater, Texas Wesleyan University.

 David J. Tesmer, M.P.A.

 Chief Community and Public Policy Officer

-David J. Tesmer, M.P.A., is the chief community and public policy officer for Texas Health Resources.
-Since joining the organization in 1995, he has been responsible for providing strategic direction and management in the areas of public policy, stakeholder relations, faith and spirituality integration, community health improvement and North Texas Healthy Communities (Blue Zones Project Fort WorthTM).
+David Tesmer, chief community and public policy officer, has more than 35 years of experience in public policy and community affairs.
+He is responsible for leading Texas Health’s strategic direction in public policy and advocacy, stakeholder relations, faith and spirituality integration, community health improvement and North Texas Healthy Communities (Blue Zones Project Fort Worth).